-Surveys on the reduction of barriers, the number of clients seen each quarter (with a steady increase), the number of vouchers used (increasing over time), number of schools, churches, and other agencies that host mental health activities, and the number of people that attend the trainings, pop-clinics, and other educational events will be used to measure the success of the program.
+To evaluate program success, we will perform surveys on the reduction of barriers, track the number of clients seen each quarter (with a steady increase), the number of vouchers used (increasing over time), the number of schools, churches, and other agencies that host mental health activities, and the number of people that attend our trainings, pop-clinics, and other educational events.
 Quarterly reports will be given to Buncombe County and the ATLM Board of Directors.
-The ATLM staff and board will use the quarterly results to identify strengths to build upon and weaknesses to address as a way to assure ongoing effectiveness of the program.
-When gaps are identified in the services provided ATLM staff will increase outreach to the underserved communities
+The ATLM staff and board will use these quarterly results to identify strengths to build upon and weaknesses to improve to assure ongoing effectiveness of the program.
+When gaps are identified in the services provided, ATLM staff will increase outreach to the underserved communities and make adjustments to the program model.

-Equity Impact
+Equity Impact\